Updated July 23, 2024

 Sport

 Sunscreens labeled “sport” are usually just water-resistant, since active people are more likely to sweat.
-If you’re active (or just prone to sweat), choose a sunscreen that’s either water resistant or extra-water resistant.
+If you’re active (or just prone to sweat), choose a sunscreen that’s either water resistant for up to 40 or 80 minutes.

 Baby

 Babies under the age of six months should avoid sunscreen and instead be kept in the shade and use protective clothing from the sun.
 Sunscreen can be used if shade or adequate clothing is not available, but should be used sparingly.
 While there’s no FDA designation for “baby” sunscreen,” usually this means the product is physical and not chemical to avoid irritating a baby’s sensitive skin.
-It’s worth noting that adults who’d rather avoid chemicals can use “baby” sunscreen, too.
+It’s worth noting that adults who’d rather avoid chemicals can use “baby” sunscreen, too, but check the label to confirm the ingredients.

 Other ways to protect yourself